 Alolkoy is much lighter than I ever imagined.
 Slowly I become one with her.
 I only have to “think” of shifting my weight left, and she responds almost before I even move.
 By the end of the day I understand we should not take photographs while we are with her, not yet anyway.
 First I watch someone drop a camera into the ocean, and then the back of my camera opens, exposing my film.

 Remembrance weighs heavy on my mind, as it does for most Native people seeking to affirm cultural identity in a high-tech world.
 There is a comfort in being with those who understand.
 Our kids do not have to trade in their Indian values for education; the project carried ancient memory and cultural knowledge into their lives today.

 First Published in the winter 1997 issue of News from Native California. © Terra Trevor.

-Postscript: A number of the children who participated in the Tomol backyard building workshop have grown up and are now crewmembers and have made crossings from the mainland to Santa Cruz Island.
+A number of the children who participated in the Tomol backyard building workshop have grown up to become crewmembers making the crossings from the mainland to Limuw - Santa Cruz Island.

-You might also like to read Tomol Evening, reprinted from Volume 29, No. 2 (Winter 2015/16) of News from Native California.
+You might also like to read the follow up story Tomol Evening by Terra Trevor reprinted from Volume 29, No. 2 (Winter 2015/16) of News from Native California.

 ABOUT THE AUTHOR: Born in California, with roots in Colorado and Oklahoma, Terra Trevor is the author of a diverse body of work.
-She values the collective experience and in addition to her solo work has collaborated with other writers and is a contributing author of 10 books.
-She was raised in a verbal tradition rich with storytelling, and is happiest near water.
+She values the collective experience and in addition to her solo work has collaborated with other writers and is a contributing author of 10 books and a contributing editor at River, Blood, And Corn.